Frequently Asked Questions

 Q. Who owns the island?

 The Star Island Corporation (SIC) owns Star Island, along with part of Appledore Island.
 Their web site is at http://starisland.org/ and their offices are in Portsmouth.
-The Corporation has 400 members, including people from all the conferences and from current and past Pelicans.
-It is independent of the Unitarian Universalist Association (actually, it's an "affiliate" of the UUA) and the United Church of Christ, although many conferences are directed at UUs or UCCs.
-Their "About Us" page has links to lists of staff members and how to become a Corporation member.
+The Corporation has over 400 members, including people from every conference, staff members, and current and past Pelicans.
+It is affiliated with but independent from both the Unitarian Universalist Association and the United Church of Christ, although many conferences are directed at UUs or UCCs.
+Their "About Us" page has links to lists of staff members and information on how to become a Corporation member.

 Q. Who runs the island?

-The Star Island Corporation runs the island, including running the hotel, arranging for boat transportation, providing meals, hiring Pelicans, open up, close up, and everything else that has to do with the island and building itself.
+The Star Island Corporation operates Star Island, including running the hotel, arranging for boat transportation, providing meals, hiring Pelicans, open up, close up, and everything else that has to do with the conference center buildings and the island itself.

 Q. Does Star Island Corporation run the conferences?

-The Corporation doesn't run any conferences.
-Instead, it relies on the various conferences to fill the island week after week all summer.
+No, the conferences are self-organized.
+The Corporation relies on the various conference organizations to fill the island week after week all summer.

 Q. Who organizes and runs the conferences?